matlle/kvdb/README.md

 **Kvdb is a key-value data storage engine.**

-For Unix system only (not portable on Windows)
+Support Unix systems only (not portable on Windows)